 The Jury and the starter together will control the start.
 The start signal can only be given after the Jury has given the competitors permission to start.

-Any starting system can be employed provided that the system guarantees a simultaneous start.
+Any starting system can be employed provided that the system guarantees a simultaneous start and meets 1226.1.